artwl/tinify-laravel/README.md

 $ composer require artwl/tinify-laravel
 ```

-## Add Provider And Alias(Optional, Only need if laravel < 5.5)
+## Optional(Add Provider And Alias if laravel < 5.5)

-Add this to your config/app.php,
+Add this to your config/app.php

 under "providers":
 ```php